oznogon/gattaibushido-public/rules/02_pilots.md

 ## OPTIONAL: The Custom Build Process

-(don't want to use a playbook? check with Coach and the others first; then use this process to build a completely custom-from-scratch character; replaces Step 2 in the team creation process for you)
+(don't want to use a playbook? check with Coach and the others first; then use this process to build a completely custom-from-scratch character; replaces Step 2 in the team creation process for you; still try and keep along with the others)

 (**PLAYTEST NOTE:** considering making this a "blank" playbook instead, could also serve as a template for third-party stuff if there's an interest; this is going to come later after much further playbook testing; etc)

 # Pilot Playbooks (INSERT PLAYBOOKS HERE)

 **PLAYTEST NOTE:** This section will be expanded in the final print.
+Currently the playbooks are being developed in separate files.

 (the character playbook, explained)